-If we offer online services to pupils, such as classroom apps, and we intend to rely on consent as a basis for processing, we will get parental consent (except for online counselling and preventive services).
+If we offer online services to pupils, such as classroom apps, and we intend to rely on consent as a basis for processing, we will get parental consent (except b.
+Limitation, minimisation and accuracy

 Whenever we first collect personal data directly from individuals, we will provide them with the relevant information required by data protection law.